PythonOptimizers/cysparse/README.md

 1. Unless there are some urgent needs (add the tag `priority` to the issues you want me to close urgently), I'll spend the next days (weeks) **decoupling** the code:

-    - The template generation will be **completely** rewritten to ease the automation process (and avoid some recurrent human errors) and will be an autonomous project;
+    - The template generation will be **completely** rewritten to ease the automation process (and avoid some recurrent human errors) and will be an autonomous project; :white_check_mark:
     - The code generation process will be revisited to allow the use of the Cython debugger (it seems it is complicated to use the Python debugger on OSX).
+After one day trying... forget about cygdb. :white_check_mark:
     - The `linalg` part will be **completely** removed from `CySparse` and **each** interface with a solver will be an autonomous project (in their respective
       GitHub repositories).
 A common interface for all the solvers will be created and allow the interchange of solvers on the fly.
     - 'CySparse' itself will have its API changed to better reflect the common use in the community (See 'PySparse', 'NumPy' and 'SciPy.sparse').